 Meet our board members who work together to define the initiatives that help Life Preservers Project accomplish our mission.
 The team consists of members from various backgrounds who volunteer their time to help change the lives of those who have been victims of human trafficking and educate others on modern slavery.

-Shana Pederson, President
+Shana Pederson, Founder and Chairperson

 Shana Pederson is the President and Founder of a 501(c)3 charity arts collective, Life Preservers Project: connecting the art and legal worlds to raise funds and awareness for the victims of human trafficking.

 Shana is an artist showing in NYC galleries, with a Bachelors in Fine Art from Hunter College.
 She moved from the Wild West to New York in 1998 to join the family business, Pederson Guitars.
 In early 2000, Shana transitioned into Executive Legal Search, she has enjoyed working for top boutique executive legal search firms and leading national staffing companies.
 She founded Life Preservers Inc in 2009 as a way to incorporate her legal network along with her art background to effect the maximum amount of change for victims of Human Trafficking.